 4.)
 Advanced Dementia

 – Complete loss of speech may be seen

-- Some response from individual may indicates some understanding
+– Some response from individuals may indicate some understanding

 – Loss of muscle mass

 – Decrease movement

 – Increased problems with ulcers and other illnesses

 – Largely unknown